mikeshhoffman/jsOnServer/README.md

 });
 ```

-4.
-the.js on the client, in the same form submit handler, uses the "request" variable defined above, to display the temperature.
+4. Finally, _the.js_ on the client, in the same form submit handler, uses the "request" variable defined above, to display the temperature.

-public/the.js (again) -- the client-side javascript file:
+[public/the.js](https://github.com/mikeshhoffman/jsOnServer/blob/master/temperature-by-zip-code/public/the.js) (again) -- the client-side JavaScript file:

 ```javascript
 $(function() {